CLOSE

 Validate Upload Speed Through Network with iperf3

-Are you trying to troubleshoot upload speed during a migration from an on-premise Exchange server to Office 365, and things seem slow?
+Are you trying to troubleshoot upload speed during a migration from an on-premise Exchange server to Office 365 and things seem slow?
 Is it the network?
 Is it throttling on the Exchange server or on Microsoft’s side?
 Let’s rule out the internet connection bandwidth first.
-In this scenario, the client would be the Exchange server, and the computer is acting as the server would be some other computer not in the same network.
+In this scenario, the client would be the Exchange server, and the computer that is acting as the server would be some other computer not in the same network.
 You could set up your second device and set up a firewall rule to allow traffic to the computer for testing if you wanted to.
 If you don’t have that available, there are publicly available servers that are listening.
 This page has a listing of available public servers that can be used as a target for the server: https://iperf.fr/iperf-servers.php.

 To start, from the Exchange server, first download iperf, and then run it against one of the public servers: iperf3.exe -c iperf.he.net.